lando/docs/contrib/sponsoring.md

 Most organizations will want to sponsor directly through our [Github sponsors page](https://github.com/sponsors/lando).
 If Lando saves your organization at least a couple hours each month, we highly encourage you making a recurring contribution, but for one-time contributions [Open Collective](https://opencollective.com/lando#category-CONTRIBUTE) can be more convenient.

 To take full advantage of sponsorship benefits your organization will want to reach out to <sponsorships@lando.dev>.
-Checkout the [guide on sponsorships](sponsor-intro.md) for more details on benefits and how sponsors can take advantage of them.

 ## FAQ